-The maximum monthly base retirement allowance (excluding cost-of-living adjustments) you can receive cannot exceed 100% of your Final Average Salary.

-For a quick and easy calculation, visit ocers.org and click on the Benefits Calculator.
-For a personalized estimate, log in to mvOCERS, your online member account.
+The maximum monthly base retirement allowance (excluding cost-of-living adjustments) cannot exceed 100% of your Final Average Salary.
+For a quick and easy calculation, use the Benefits Calculator on the OCERS website.
+For a personalized estimate, log in to myOCERS, your online member account.